aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

    and `PyTorch
    <https://www.tensorflow.org/api_docs/python/tf/keras/applications#modules>`_.

-* Train with your own data
+* Train with your data
-   PeekingDuck supports data loading and model training on your own dataset.
+   PeekingDuck supports data loading and model training on your dataset.
    Refer to :ref:`using_custom_dataset` for more details.

 * Customize training parameters
-   With PeekingDuck, you can easily configure various training parameters via configuration yaml files or command line arguments.
+   With PeekingDuck, you can easily configure various training parameters via configuration YAML files or command line arguments.
    Refer to :ref:`configuring_training_parameters` for more details.

-* Analyze right after training
+* Analyze model performance after training
-   PeekingDuck uses `Weights & Biases to analyze <https://wandb.ai/site>`_ and visualize the training process and performances of the saved models.
+   PeekingDuck uses `Weights & Biases <https://wandb.ai/site>`_ to analyze and visualize the training process and performances of the saved models.
    Refer to the :ref:`Setting Up Weights and Biases` section below for more details.